-I am working in East Dulwich and London Bridge and north London in person combined with limited online options.
-I am open to new clients and supporting you during the ever changing needs of our society as we come to face the ongoing restrictions in place, the fears of returning to life and offices perhaps, but also to make sense of where you are now and what you have experienced both in your life before covid and during this last year.
+I am working in East Dulwich, London Bridge and Kings Cross in person combined with some online options.
+I am open to new clients and supporting you during these ever changing times, but also to support you as we recover and heal from the last two years collectively.
 Please do get in touch to discuss possible times and availability.
 Safety precautions are taken working in person, but safety and risk will be discussed in advance of meeting in person.

 We live in a fast paced environment in London where daily pressures continue to grow for many causing stress, ill-health and a variety of worries.
-You might be anxious, stressed, be unwell, or be worried about the climate emergency and the state of the world.
+You might be anxious, stressed, be unwell, or be worried about the climate emergency or the current state of the world.
 Counselling is a space for you to talk about anything that is bothering you or causing pain that you would like to make more sense of.
 Working with me would be completely confidential and I offer a safe, non-judgmental space for you to talk openly.
-Counselling can help you learn how to manage your feelings and make use of your own resources to find solutions.
+Counselling can help you learn how to manage your feelings and make use of your own resources to find solutions and I hope to hear from you.

 I work from a transpersonal perspective taking your history into account whilst also looking inward at your potential.
 I work as a guide to help you find what motivates you, what holds you back, and how to reconnect to your self.
 Psychosynthesis is the model of psychotherapy I am qualified in and it is a creative model that uses a wide range of techniques.